lfortin/node-os-monitor/README.md

 `os-monitor` is released under the [MIT License](https://github.com/lfortin/node-os-monitor/blob/master/LICENSE).

-**100% Free:** `os-monitor` will always be free to use in both proprietary and open-source projects.
+**100% Free:** `os-monitor` can be used freely in both proprietary and open-source projects.

-**Attribution is required:** You must retain my name and the license information in any distributed code.
-These items do not have to be user-facing and can remain within the codebase.
+**Attribution is required:** You must retain the author's name and the license information in any distributed code.
+These items do not need to be user-facing and can remain within the codebase.